College of Aviation Industry Advisory Board

 Mr. Andy Nureddin

 Andy grew up around airplanes, soloing at age 16 and building his first homebuilt aircraft, a Bensen gyrocopter, at age 19.
-He graduated from Embry-Riddle Aeronautical University, earning a Bachelor of Science in Aeronautical Studies in 1985 and then a Master’s degree in Aeronautical Science in 1993.
+He graduated from Embry-Riddle Aeronautical University, earning a Bachelor of Science in Aeronautical Studies in 1985 and then a master’s degree in Aeronautical Science in 1993.
 He also holds a multi-engine commercial pilot rating and is an FAA licensed Airframe and Powerplant Mechanic.

 Prior to joining Bombardier, Andy spent 12 years in the airline industry, working as a licensed engineer and touring the world as part of an Aerobatic display team.
-He was later an instructor and chief technical instructor on several aircraft types including Boeing, Airbus and Lockheed aircraft.
+He was later an instructor and chief technical instructor on several aircraft types, including Boeing, Airbus and Lockheed aircraft.

 Mrs. Katherine Rice